Liqwid-Labs/agora/docs/tech-design/safety-pool.md

 [Jack Hodgkinson]: https://github.com/jhodgdev

-**Current status:** Initial draft in need of editing and review from [Jack Hodgkinson].
+**Current status:** Early revision of the document with low technical specification due to feature being further in the timeline.
+Has been reviewed by [Jack Hodgkinson].

 ---

-In order for Agora’s StakingPool to act as a *SafetyPool,* it needs to be able to support a workflow for slashing staked governance tokens to act as a safety mechanism.
-This document outlines the changes that Agora needs to receive in order to support this.
+In order for Agora’s staking pool to act as a *safety pool*, it needs to be able to support a workflow for slashing staked governance tokens (GT) to act as a safety mechanism.
+(Note: we use "slashing" to mean taking away some token from a particular user.)
+This document outlines the changes that need to be made to Agora in order to support this.

 ### Motivation

-In the event of a protocol suffering loss of funds through a [shortfall event](https://docs.aave.com/aavenomics/safety-module#shortfall-events), slashing a percentage of locked GT can be used to attempt recovery.
+In the event of a protocol suffering loss of funds through a [shortfall event](https://docs.aave.com/aavenomics/safety-module#shortfall-events), slashing a percentage of locked GT can be used to attempt a recovery.
 Ultimately, doing this is beneficial for the stakeholders because it allows the protocol to recover and eventually benefits them as well (even though they bear the initial cost).
-Striking a balance (in the form of the right % slashed) is important in order for the stakeholders to be willing to partake in their sacrifice.
+Striking a balance (in the form of the right percentage slashed) is important in order for stakeholders to want to vote in favour of a proposal that results in such a slashing.

 ## Slashing functionality